Ed (film): Production

 In May 1993, the film was announced to be in development under the title You Should See Them Play and was one of three active monkey/ape films announced to be in development along with Dunston Checks In (then known as Prime Mates) at 20th Century Fox and Monkey Trouble (then known as Pet) at New Line Cinema.
-Matt LeBlanc and Matthew Perry competed for the lead role of Jack "Deuce" Cooper with LeBlanc winning out over Perry.
+Ken Richards wrote the original screenplay and rewrites were provided by Janus Cercone and David Mickey Evans.Matt LeBlanc and Matthew Perry competed for the lead role of Jack "Deuce" Cooper with LeBlanc winning out over Perry.
 The titular Ed was brought to life through a mixture of animatronics made by David Nelson and Norman Tempia while gymnasts Jay Caputo and Denise Cheshire would play the role in full make-up when more fluid actions were needed.
+Ed marked the narrative film debut of documentary filmmaker Bill Couturié.
+The movie was shot from April through July of 1995 in Los Angeles, California.
+During production, the film was known under the working title of Mickey's Monkey.
+On his decision to do Ed, LeBlanc said in a 2014 interview: